-Earth is experiencing tiny but incessant movement induced by natural forces, particularly, storm-driven ocean waves.
-While this ambient seismic noise (microseism) was deemed a nuisance in the past, it can be turned into signals via the seismic correlation technique.

-Recently, a new P-type phase was derived from the noise correlations between two regional seismic networks.
-The noise-derived phase originates from the correlation between P waves that propagate through the deep mantle and outer core of the Earth.

-The temporal amplitude variations of the noise-derived signals are compared with the variations of microseism sources in the oceans.
-We show that the signal emergence depends on the competition between the sources in a specific region that contribute to the signals and sources in other regions.
+Every place on the Earth planet is experiencing tiny but incessant microseisms induced by formidable natural forces, particularly, storm-driven ocean waves.
+The ambient microseism noise was deemed a nuisance, but now can be turned into signals via the seismic correlation technique.
+Recently, a P-type phase was derived from the noise correlations between two regional seismic networks.
+The noise-derived phase originates from the correlation between the direct P waves transmitting through the deep mantle and outer core of the Earth.
+The temporal variations in the amplitudes of the noise-derived signals are compared with the variations in the power of microseism sources in global oceans, to understand the links between the noise-derived signals and microseism sources.
+The results show that the signal construction depends on the competition of the sources that contribute to the signals with other sources.
 The conclusion can be generalized to other noise-derived seismic phases.

-We also analyze the links of the noise-derived signals to ocean waves.
-In our case, the ocean waves in the contributing source region are dominated by wind seas forced by local winds, whereas the excitation of microseisms is primarily owing to the freely traveling swells generated by oceanic storms in surrounding regions.
+We also analyze the links of the noise-derived signals to wave climate.
+In our case, the ocean waves in the contributing source region are dominated by wind waves, whereas the excitation of microseisms is primarily owing to swells generated by oceanic storms in surrounding regions.